 3. Nurture intellectual agility

 After 30 minutes spent on the same activity, focus decreases.
-To remedy this situation, don’t be shy to change the pace of learning or the resource being used.
+To combat this, don’t be afraid to change the pace of learning or the resource being used.

-For example: after working in sub-groups for 25 minutes, logging in to Klaxoon to share ideas and summarise interactions can help us to refocus via a different media resource.
+For example: after working in small groups for 25 minutes, logging in to Klaxoon to share ideas and summarise interactions can help us refocus via a different media resource.

 4. Ask questions and take a step back

-To give yourself time to assimilate all the knowledge that has been displayed, and to be able to maintain participants’ engagement on a sequence, you can set up individual working times to enable each participant to take stock of their own learning.
+To give yourself time to assimilate all the knowledge that has been displayed, and maintain participants’ engagement on a sequence, you can set up individual working times to enable each participant to take stock of their own learning.

 For example: after a group discussion in the virtual class with the trainer, provide access to a quiz or a placement test to get an overview of the sequence being studied.